sajidsarker/sajidsarker.github.io/cv.md

 I received my **B.B.A., Economics** from the *Tippie College of Business* at the *University of Iowa* in Iowa City, IA.

 From the age of 11, I’ve been a self-taught programmer.
 From the age of 15, I’ve been studying economics.
 From the age of 21, I’ve been learning econometrics, machine learning, and artificial intelligence.

-My experiences as a researcher include conducting economic development research in Asia and the MENA region with various governmental and international governmental agencies.
+My experiences as a researcher include conducting economic development research in Asia, Europe, and the MENA region with various governmental and international governmental agencies.

 [**View my full CV.**](/docs/assets/images/cv.pdf)